deimer0214/hello-world/README.md

 # hello-world
 Hello world!
-I'm not me, temporarily I will be traveling to another galaxy, my replacement will be a boot that imitates the actions and decisions. any mistake was not me.
+I'm not me, temporarily I will be traveling to another galaxy, my replacement will be a boot that imitates the actions and decisions, any mistake was not me.
 Thanks

+Best regards
+Dei.